fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 end
 ```

-With `Aws::ClientStubs`, it's possible to test it like this (I'm using RSpec):
+With `Aws::ClientStubs`, it's possible to test it like this (using RSpec):

 ```ruby
 require 'rspec'